Skip to main content

 User segments

-The user segment refers to a specific group of users that you can define within the dashboard based on their unique id.
-Each user's id is established when you create the user using the defineBKTUser function.
-To associate users with segments, you can manually assign them within the dashboard or upload .txt or .csv files.
-These segments can be created based on various criteria, such as email type, gender, location, and more.
-You can precisely target and group users for testing by creating segments.
-The image below presents a rollout rule where the value-1 variation is returned if the requiring user belongs to the Testing users segment.
+You can create segments based on various criteria, such as email type, gender, location, and more.
+This allows you to precisely target and group users for testing purposes.
+The image below shows a rollout rule where the value-1 variation is returned if the requesting user belongs to the Testing users segment.

 rollout rule definition based on segment